simonvh/gimmemotifs-manuscript/manuscript.md

 transcription factors into five bins on basis of the ROC AUC score of the best motif.
 For each bin we ranked the tools on basis of the average of three metrics (ROC AUC, recall at 10% FDR and MNCP [@s6kAz7UG]).
-The results are visualized as a heatmap in Figure 4c.
+The results are visualized as a heatmap in Figure 2C.
 From this visualization, it is again clear that BioProspector, MEME and Homer produce consistently high-ranking motifs, while the motifs identified by Trawler, Posmo, GADEM and Improbizer generally have the lowest rank.
 Interestingly, for some motif finders, there is a relation between motif presence and the relative rank.
 Weeder, XXMotif and MDmodule yield relatively high-ranking motifs when the ROC AUC of the best motif for the data set is low.
 On the other hand, ChIPMunk shows the opposite pattern.
-Apparently this algorithm works well when a motif is present in significant fraction of the data set [TODO: check oop param].
+Apparently this algorithm works well when a motif is present in a significant fraction of the data set.

 These results illustrate that motif finders need to be evaluated along a broad range of data sets with different motif presence and quality.
 Another interesting